 Can you keep a secret?
 The Balkan Peninsula has yet to be overrun by tourists, but not for long!
 The breathtaking natural beauty, the rich history and culture, and the picturesque old towns, The Balkan countries are quickly becoming the hottest (and most affordable) travel destination you have yet to discover.
-So, hurry up before everybody else is in on the secret – let’s go!
+So, hurry up before everybody else is in on the secret – use Routeperfect’s European trip planner tool and let’s go!

 Sofia, Bulgaria – Bulgaria‘s capital is diverse and historic, full of fascinating monuments, ancient churches and Ottoman masques.
 But even where the old world meets the new, Sofia is surprisingly young and relaxed.
 Gourmet restaurants, exciting art and lush parks will make this city the best starting point for your Balkan adventure.

 Belgrade, Serbia – Belgrade is the coolest kid on the Balkan block.
 This colorful capital is artistic, wild and fun, and the contrast between its new world feel and the old world architecture is quite stunning.
 Forget everything you know; Belgrade is the real city that never sleeps.
 With exciting nightlife, cool clubs and awesome music festivals, Belgrade is young at heart, while retaining some old-time glamour.